-Computing IRR and MOD
+Computing IRR

-- Press [RR].
+- 1. Press [IRR].
 The IRR variable and current value are displayed (based on the current cash-flow values). - 2.
 To compute the internal rate of return, press CPT.
-The calculator displays the IRR value. - 3.
-To select the reinvestment rate (RI), press 1. - 4.
-Key in the reinvestment rate value and press ENTER. - 5.
-To compute the modified internal rate of return, press 1.
-The calculator displays the MOD value.
+The calculator displays the IRR value.

 When solving for IRR, the calculator performs a series of complex, iterative calculations that can take seconds or even minutes to complete.
 The number of possible IRR solutions depends on the number of sign changes in your cash-flow sequence.